amandalynnelliott/particle_tracking/readme.md

 `<dust size threshold>` is used for calculating the size of lofted particles.
 The default value is 5.
 If the size of the lofted particle is too small, increase this value.
 If the calculated size is too large, decrease it.
 The size calculation can be checked by using the next argument.

-`--sizes` is an optional command line argument to verify the size calculation of the lofted particles. `<size start>` and `<size end>` specify the range of frames that you want to view the brightness maps for. **The brightness map and the corresponding original frame (like the image below) will appear after the script has completed tracking.** You can zoom in on the bright yellow region that is the region that the script calculated the particle size to be and compare it with the unedited frame.
-The script currently does not automatically save brightness maps, but just shows them.
+`--sizes` is an optional command line argument to verify the size calculation of the lofted particles. `<size start>` and `<size end>` specify the range of frames that you want to view the brightness maps for. **The brightness map and the corresponding original frame (like the image below) will appear after the script has completed tracking all of the frames.** You can zoom in on the bright yellow region that the script calculated the particle size to be and compare it with the unedited frame.
+The script currently does not automatically save brightness map plots, but just shows them.
 Here is an example plot:

 ![brightness plot for size calculation result](figs/brightness_Kelyan_11_14_2022_clip2.png)